 Connect.
 Create.
-Collaborate.
+Thrive.

 Join our artistic community.